selimslab/selimslab.github.io/_NOTES/projects/pascal-interpreter.md

 3. Interpreter evaluates the AST

-one way to implement an interpreter is visitor pattern and it makes it easy to add new operations later
+one way to implement an interpreter is visitor pattern since it makes it easy to add new operations later

 Visit the nodes and execute operations